k06a/DeluxeInjection/README.md

 ...

 Network *network = [Network alloc] initWithSettings: ... ];
-[DeluxeInjection forceInject:^id(id target, NSString *propertyName, Class propertyClass, NSSet<Protocol *> *protocols) {
+[DeluxeInjection forceInject:^id(Class targetClass, NSString *propertyName, Class propertyClass, NSSet<Protocol *> *protocols) {
     if ([target isKindOfClass:[TestClass class]] && propertyClass == [Network class]) {
     	return network;
     }
-    return nil;
+    return [DIDoNotInject it];
 }];
 ```

 #### Blocks injection

-Also you are able to use methods `injectBlock:` and `forceInjectBlock:` to return `DIResult` block, which will be called for each object while its getter access when instance variable is nil.
-Blcok injection may increase your app performance, if you care a lot about this.
+Also you are able to use methods `injectBlock:` and `forceInjectBlock:` to return `DIResult` block to provide getter block.
+You may wanna use this methods if wanna make a decision to return value on target object.
+Maybe return different mutable copies or etc.

 For example this usage will inject only properties of types `NSMutableArray` and `NSMutableDictionary` with 2 prepared objects using two different ways short and long: